skorch-dev/skorch/docs/user/callbacks.rst

 * They should inherit from the base class.
-* They should implement at least one of the _on_ methods provided by the parent class (see below).
+* They should implement at least one of the :code:`on_` methods provided by the parent class (see below).
 * As argument, the methods first get the NeuralNet instance, and, where appropriate, the local data (e.g. the data from the current batch).
-The method should also have **kwargs in the signature for potentially unused arguments.
+The method should also have :code:`**kwargs` in the signature for potentially unused arguments.

 Callback methods to override
 ----------------------------